sabynn/pbp-lab/lab_instruction/lab_6/README.md

 3. [ ] Modify `lib/main.dart` rename to your application name
 4. [ ] Modify `lib/widgets/main_drawer.dart` to add more menus (if required)
 5. [ ] Modify screens as required.
 Samples can be found at `lib/screens` directory
-6. [ ] Try the application that you have built in this lab using Web Browser / Mobile Devices.
+6. [ ] Try the application that you have built in this lab using Web Browser / Mobile Devices / Simulator.

 ## Referensi